Who Else Wants an Electric Scooter Lock That Really Works?

 • Difficult to carry

-• Smaller sized u-locks don’t fit around bigger posts
+• Smaller-sized U-locks don’t fit around bigger posts

 The best U-locks have hardened steel bodies and thick shackles/crossbars.
 They come in different sizes, so make sure to get one that comfortably wraps around the stem of your electric scooter and the anchor point.